 Our Death Valley & Alabama Hills tour is for photographers who appreciate experiencing a wide array of landscapes and scenes.
 If you love intimate details of salt crystals and layers of colorful badlands as much as grand landscapes, then this trip is for you.
 There is such a wonderful range of subjects and scales to explore in these areas, and photographers open to all kinds of different shots will find great joy on this trip.
 This tour is open to photographers of all experience levels, from novice to experienced.
 In short, this tour is for anyone who wants to explore and photograph stunning scenery with a fun group of like-minded people.
 The trip is limited to 8 participants for a small, personal feel.
 And there are two leaders, giving the tour a 4-to-1 ratio.

 What’s the difference between a photo tour and a workshop?

 This is a photo tour, meaning that we are focused on getting you to the right places at the right times to create amazing images.
-We don’t have any classroom time, there are no dry lectures, and we don’t spend any time in front of the computer forcing you to learn the latest complicated processing techniques.
+We don’t have any classroom time, there are no dry lectures, and we don’t force you to learn the latest complicated processing techniques.
 This trip is about having the best possible experience in Death Valley and the Alabama Hills.
 That means in addition to shooting we are also enjoying meals together, learning the history of these areas, and allowing for down time so that you can stay rested and excited.
 This trip is FUN, not boot camp.